 1. Create a budget plan

-A good first step to take, creating a budget plan allows you to accurately monitor your monthly income and expenses.
+Creating a budget plan is a good first step to take, as it allows you to accurately monitor your monthly income and expenses.
 It helps you understand where your money is going every month, and narrows down which expenses are essential and which can be eliminated.
 By eliminating any expenses that aren’t a necessity, you could free up money that can go towards paying off your debts.

 2. Pay more than your minimum balance